-The recommended dosage of XIFAXAN tablets is one tablet twice daily.
+The recommended dosage of XIFAXAN tablets is one 200 mg tablet three times a day for three days (a total of 9 doses).

 How to take it

 Swallow the tablet whole with a glass of water.
 You can take XIFAXAN tablets with or without food.